 I found this photo taken in 1970.
 Look at the price of gas.
 Boy, things have changed.
 And today, 52 years later, I am typing this to all of you, simultaneously, to be sent out into the realm of cyberspace with a simple push of the button.
 Again, change.

 Perhaps David Bowie was more profound than we thought.
 "Time may change me, but I can't trace time."
 So much has changed.
 Outside of us and inside of us.
 But it is hard, for me anyway, to trace the exact path of all of that change.
 It seems to have all gone so very, very fast.

-2020 is our 50th high school reunion.
+2022 is our 5nd high school reunion.
+Of course we missed our 5oth due to the pandemic.
+But here we are!!
 We have a chance to reunite.
 We have a chance to embrace change, to embrace memories, but, most importantly, we have the chance to embrace each other.
-Our reunion is set: Friday/Saturday, May 15/16, 2020.
+Our reunion is set: Friday/Saturday, June 3/4, 2022.
 I hope everyone will make an effort to be there.
 For all of you who have attended the reunions in the past, you know the fun.
 For those of you who have missed the reunions in the past, give it a whirl.
 Who knows?
 The change might do you good.

 Our 2010 40th Reunion was truly a heart-warming experience.
 I believe everyone who attended would agree.
 Time and age had changed us, yet we grew with that change and became better individuals.
 If you look through the photographs from the reunion, you will primarily see happy, smiling faces with former classmates embracing one another.

 Excitement and anticipation was in the air as each of us arrived on Friday night at Ronald & Ann DeVane’s barn for the first event.
 Each classmate was armed with a name tag which included our senior photograph and our name.
 It certainly made recognition a whole lot easier.
 It is amazing how much you can change (in appearance) in 10 years.